sakesalverda/IntroductionMachineLearningProject/WeatherData/readme.md

 The data downloaded is hourly, the _historical_ is up until 3 months ago and the _recent_ includes the last 4 months measurements

 Precipitation (hourly)
-- Take average between opening times or take sum between opening times
+- Take average between opening times or take sum between opening times?

 Temperature (hourly)
-- Take average, minimum or maximum between opening times (maybe even columns for several hours, model find might more important hour)
+- Take average, minimum or maximum between opening times (maybe even columns for several hours, model find might more important hour)?